The Bostonians: Synopsis

-The story picks up sometime later.
-Olive and Verena have taken an August holiday in "Marmion", a fictional seaside community in Cape Cod, where Verena is preparing for her first important public appearance as an advocate of feminism.
+Some time later, Olive and Verena are taking an August holiday in Marmion, a fictional seaside community in Cape Cod, where Verena is preparing for her first important public appearance as an advocate of feminism.
 Olive has hired an agent and rented the Boston Music Hall for Verena's speech.
-When Basil shows up in Marmion, he tells Verena that he finally feels able to ask her to marry him because, with the imminent publication an article setting forth his conservative views, he now believes he has a future he can share with her.
-Verena is more than ever drawn to him, but the death of old Mrs. Birdseye, a companion in their rented cottage and a notable reformer and abolitionist, makes Verena flee again.
-Unable to bear the thought of abandoning Mrs. Birdseye's ideals and wounding Olive, she goes into hiding to prevent Basil from following her.
+When Basil shows up in Marmion, he tells Verena that he finally feels able to ask her to marry him because, with the imminent publication of an article setting forth his conservative views, he now believes he has a future he can share with her.
+Verena is more drawn to him than ever, but the death of Miss Birdseye, a companion in their rented cottage and a notable reformer and abolitionist, makes Verena flee again.
+Unable to bear the thought of abandoning Miss Birdseye's ideals and wounding Olive, she goes into hiding to prevent Basil from following her.

-The story comes to a climax at the Boston Music Hall.
-When Verena spies Basil in the audience before she comes out to give her address, she refuses to go on.
-Despite the presence of a policeman guarding the door back stage, Basil is able to enter and persuade Verena to elope with him, to the distress of Olive and her fellow-feminists.
-The final sentence of the novel shows Verena in tears—not to be her last, James's narrator assures the reader.
+On the night that Verena is to speak at the Boston Music Hall, she sees Basil in the audience before she comes out to give her address and becomes unable to take the stage.
+Despite the presence of a policeman guarding the door backstage, Basil forces his way in and compels Verena to elope with him, to the distress of Olive and her fellow feminists.
+The final sentence of the novel mentions Verena in tears—not to be her last, James's narrator assures the reader.